The Storm on the Sea of Galilee: Provenance

-The painting’s earliest known owner was Tymen Jacobsz Hinloopen, a prominent Dutch merchant and whaling company leader, who acquired it in 1644 under the title A Painting of St. Peter’s Ship.
-It passed through several hands before reaching Henry Francis Pelham-Clinton-Hope, who sold it in 1898 to art dealers Asher Wertheimer and Colnaghi & Co.
+The painting's earliest known owner was Tymen Jacobsz Hinloopen, a prominent Dutch merchant and whaling company leader, who acquired it in 1644 under the title A Painting of St. Peter's Ship.
+It passed through several hands before reaching Henry Francis Pelham-Clinton-Hope, who sold it in 1898 to art dealers Asher Wertheimer and P. & D. Colnaghi & Co.
 That year, Bernard Berenson negotiated its purchase for Isabella Stewart Gardner for $6,000 (equivalent to approximately today).
-Berenson, a key figure in Gardner’s collecting endeavors, had previously facilitated acquisitions like Titian’s The Rape of Europa in 1896, cementing their collaboration.
+Berenson, a key figure in Gardner's collecting endeavors, had previously facilitated acquisitions like Titian's The Rape of Europa in 1896, cementing their collaboration.

-At the Gardner Museum, the painting joined masterpieces like a Rembrandt self-portrait and Vermeer’s The Concert in the Dutch Room, where it remained until its theft.
-Its journey from Hinlopen’s collection to Gardner’s reflects its enduring value across centuries.
+At the Gardner Museum, the painting joined masterpieces like a Rembrandt self-portrait and Vermeer's The Concert in the Dutch Room, where it remained until its theft.
+Its journey from Hinlopen's collection to Gardner's reflects its enduring value across centuries.

 Theft

 On March 18, 1990, two thieves posing as police officers infiltrated the Isabella Stewart Gardner Museum, overpowering guards and stealing Christ in the Storm on the Sea of Galilee along with 12 other artworks—valued collectively at over $500 million—in the largest art heist in U.S. history.
 The thieves slashed the canvas from its stretcher with a blade, likely rolling it up despite the risk of damaging its brittle paint surface.
 On March 18, 2013, the FBI announced it had identified the perpetrators, though their names remain undisclosed, and no arrests have followed.
 Theories suggest involvement by organized crime, possibly the Boston mob.

 The museum offers a $10 million reward for information leading to the recovery of the stolen works, and empty frames hang in the Dutch Room as a poignant reminder of the loss.
-As of October 15, 2025, the case remains unsolved, with ongoing speculation about the painting’s fate—whether it resides in a private collection, a criminal stash, or has been irreparably lost.
+The case remains unsolved, with ongoing speculation about the painting's fate—whether it resides in a private collection, a criminal stash, or has been irreparably lost.

 In popular culture

-Christ in the Storm on the Sea of Galilee has permeated popular media, often symbolizing mystery due to its theft:
+Christ in the Storm on the Sea of Galilee has appeared many times in popular media, often symbolizing mystery due to its theft.
+Some notable examples include: